Hilltoppertech/hilltopper-python-etrade-watchlist-utilities/README.md

 **Python script design notes:**
 - 'Output filename datestamping' functionality:
-    - The objective is to create an output filename that can be copied/used as the new watchlist name in Etrade.
+    - The objective is to create an output filename that can be copied/used in Etrade's watch create workflow as a new unique watchlist name.
         - When enabled, there are 2 scenarios:
             - The input filename's YYYYMMDD datestamp is replaced:
                 - If the input/downloaded csv filename includes a YYYYMMDD datestamp, then the old datestamp will be replaced with the new current datestamp.
                 - E.g.:
                     - Input/old watchlist & filename:   'Vanguard 20160128' 'Vanguard 20160128.csv'
                     - Output/new watchlist & filename:  'Vanguard 20170103' 'Vanguard 20170103.csv.txt'
-            - If the input filename does not include a YYYYMMDD datestamp, then the output filename will be the same as the input filename with both 1) the new current datestamp inserted before '.csv' and 2) '.txt. appended
+            - If the input filename does not include a YYYYMMDD datestamp, then the output filename will include the input filename plus both 1) the new current datestamp inserted before '.csv' and 2) '.txt' appended
                 - E.g.:
+                - Input/old watchlist & filename:  'Vanguard' 'Vanguard.csv'
+                - Output/new watchlist & filename: 'Vanguard20170103' 'Vanguard20170123.csv.txt'
+        - When disabled:
+            - The output filename will be the same as the input filename with '.txt' appended
+                - E.g.:
                 - Input/old watchlist & filename:  'Vanguard 20160128' 'Vanguard 20160128.csv'
                 - Output/new watchlist & filename: 'Vanguard 20160128' 'Vanguard 20160128.csv.txt'
-        - When disabled:
-            - The output filename will be the same as the input filename with '.txt' appended
 - Input file filename & format requirements:
     - Format requirements:
         - In Etrade, when downloading the original/input Etrade csv watchlist, specify a view such as 'Summary - Market View' that will print the ticker symbols in the 1st column of the .csv file